20105070/20105070/README.md

 - Click terminal and then new terminal.
 - Type ng serve in the terminal and click enter.
 - Go to http://localhost:4200/.
-- Use YouNiversity according to its use cases.
+- Use YouNiversity according to its use-cases.

 ### 3 - Database: